2014-2015 Undergraduate Catalog

 Vice President for Campus Affairs

-Jonathan D. Samuels, Coordinator for Records and Catalog Editor
+Jonathan D. Samuels, Assistant Registrar for Records & Undergraduate Catalog Editor

 John R. Papinchak, University Registrar